DesiPilla/frus-event-exctraction/README.md

-# frus-event-exctraction
+# Political Text Analysis & Event Extraction
-The project will focus on automated ‘text-as-data’ methods for the extrac- tion of discrete political (cooperative and conflictive) interactions (i.e., “who did what to whom, and  where/when”) from a large corpora of political texts.
+The project will focus on automated ‘text-as-data’ methods for the extrac-tion of discrete political (cooperative and conflictive) interactions (i.e., “who did what to whom, and  where/when”) from a large corpora of political texts.
 Such extracted events are commonly known as political “event data” in the literature.
 Examples of already-coded event datasets appear in several of the readings below, as well as here: http://eventdata.utdallas.edu/.
 These extracted political events are typically assigned a geolocation and a date of occurrence down to the calender-day, along with information on each source/target actor for the event (e.g., SYR-Government→SYR-Rebel) and action type
 (e.g., express intent to cooperate, or impose curfew, or use chemical weapons, etc.).